prideout/layout-viewer/README.md

 ## Next tasks

-- The theme button should be disabled during loading and instancing.

-- Resurrect LayerProxy UI
+- Fix LayerProxy UI

-- Make alpha nicer

 - Resurrect CLI app
+- Move app_controller and hover_effect into `core`
+- Move cli, genertate_svg, and app_window into `cli`
+- Create `graphics/vectors.rs` and shrink top of camera/components/controller
+- Remove old_core

 Loader chunks should be based on a combo of struct & shape counts
   - 4004 should update the status